riccardocorna/riccardocorna.github.io/content/en/blog/20230503-windows-laps-azuread-intune-preview.md

 Here are some useful information:

-📌 No licensing requirement, available from Azure AD Free and above
+📌 No licensing requirement, available from Entra ID Free and above

 📌 Supported operating systems:
 - Windows 11 22H2 - April 11, 2023 Update